How To Climate Proof Your Business

 Topics covered in this article: Sustainability & Climate Change

-In August we summarised the key findings of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
+we have previously summarised the key findings of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 That report explored the Physical Science Basis of Climate Change (AR6 Report).¹ In this article we explore what the AR6 Report means for NZ businesses, how can you reduce your carbon footprint and “climate proof” your business.

 Some Background Who is the IPCC and why are their reports important?